How Much Shaving Foam or Gel Should You Use? The Right Way to Protect Your Skin

 • Dryness after shaving

 If you frequently experience cuts while shaving, this guide may help: Why Do You Bleed When Shaving?
-What Causes It and How Can You Prevent It?

 What About Using Too Much?